Table of Contents

 A Modernist L.A.
 Complex Thoughtfully Meshes Work and Play with Creativity and Everyday Learning

-“Balance” is an elusive goal sought by most these days.
-One seeks to balance their personal and family life with their career aspirations and social desires; to find that perfect intersection where personal creativity meets the demands of daily life.
-If home is the stage where work, family, love and more are organized, then one should ideally have the right design for the job.
+If the home is the stage where work, family, love, and more are organized, then one should ideally have the right design for the job.
 Such is the case of a Modernist residence tucked into a residential street in West Los Angeles—a three-story compound just a few blocks west of the Sawtelle strip that overlooks a peaceful acre of green gardens.

 The MÜ/SH Residence

-Named the MÜ/SH Residence for its owners and originators, Los Angeles artists Manfred Muller and Rose Shoshana, the property was built as a stage where the two could twine their domestic, work and social lives.
+Named the MÜ/SH Residence for its owners and originators, Los Angeles artists Manfred Muller and Rose Shoshana, the property was built as a stage where the two could twine their domestic, work, and social lives.
 Better yet, it was designed as a place where these realms would mutually influence and inspire each other.
-“The house is not for everybody,” states realtor Christina Hildebrand of Crosby Doe Associates.
-“For some it will be perfect.
-It’s for creatives who want a live/work space—and love entertaining.”

 The home is listed by Crosby Doe Associates, an L.A. real estate firm whose specialty is architectural real estate, and whose sale list reads like a Who’s Who of architecture— there are Frank Lloyd Wright and Richard Neutra homes, along with those by John Lautner, Frank Gehry and more.